acnn-team/acnn-team.github.io/getting-started/build_graph.md

   nav: "docs"
 ---

 ACNN can be interfaced with a number of external packages and software to perform specific tasks related to simulation and analysis.
-This page provides an overview of these interfaces.
+This page provides an overview of dependency relationship.

 OVERVIEW
 --------